2016 Perth SuperSprint

 The 2016 Perth SuperSprint was a motor racing event for V8 Supercars, held on the weekend of 6 to 8 May 2016.
 The event was held at Barbagallo Raceway at Wanneroo, Western Australia, and consisted of one race of 120 kilometres and one race of 200 km in length.
 It was the fourth event of fourteen in the 2016 International V8 Supercars Championship and hosted Races 8 and 9 of the season.
 The event was the 39th running of the Perth SuperSprint.

-Cameron Waters took his first championship pole position in a rain-affected qualifying session for Race 8.
+Cam Waters took his first championship pole position in a rain-affected qualifying session for Race 8.
 The race was won by Craig Lowndes, who took advantage of younger tyres, courtesy of a two-pit stop strategy, to take the lead from his teammates Shane van Gisbergen and Jamie Whincup in the closing stages.
 After a difficult Race 8, where he went off the circuit and was later spun, Mark Winterbottom took victory in Race 9 ahead of Scott McLaughlin and Lowndes.
 After finishing eleventh in Race 9, Whincup lost the championship lead to Lowndes.